 The MBA with a specialization in health care administration is awarded on the basis of successful completion of a minimum of 35 semester hours of upper-level MBA and HCA courses.
 Preparation for taking upper-level courses is achieved through completion or waiver of all Level I and Level II course requirements.
 Students usually are not allowed to register for upper-level MBA and HCA courses until all Level I and Level II courses have either been taken or waived.
 Permission for exceptions is granted in consultation with the student’s advisor or the Program Director.

 The Health Care Administration MBA curriculum requirements were modified in Spring 2008.
-For students admitted into the program (those achieving entrance point totals of 1050 or 1100 or greater), there are now two options.
+For students admitted into the program, there are now two options.
 The degree that is awarded upon completion of the degree requirements is the Master of Business Administration.
 That is what appears on the diploma for all MBA graduates regardless of specialization or concentration.